How Tonya Harding Changed Figure Skating Forever

-I, Tonya, the Tonya Harding biopic that arrives in theaters Friday, makes the case that being a figure skater isn't just twirls and frothy costumes.
+I, Tonya, the Tonya Harding biopic that arrives in cinemas next month, makes the case that being a figure skater isn't just twirls and frothy costumes.
 This is something I think we're all faintly aware of, probably thanks to Tonya Harding.
 In the movie, Harding (Margot Robbie) is ferocious and desperate.
 She sneers.
 At times, she's obnoxious.
 But the movie posits that her thorns come courtesy of a thorny childhood — Allison Janney plays her abusive mother — and, indirectly, figure skating itself.

 Figure skating straddles the divide between "sport" and "art," a controversial boundary that the Olympics are still struggling to comprehend.
 It's beautiful.
 Skaters fly across the ice like ballet dancers in a ping-pong machine.
 But they're not dancers.
 Figure skaters — and ice dancers, who work within different parameters — are athletes, and it's hard not to feel like Harding was the first skater to present as such.